-Note 3: Record this data item based on a blood test (CBC or hematocrit) performed at diagnosis (pretreatment).
+Note 3: Record this data item based on a blood test (CBC, hemoglobin & hematocrit, H&H) performed at diagnosis (pre-treatment).
 In the absence of the lab test, a physician's statement can be used.

 Note 4: If the presence/absence of anemia determined by available lab values differs from the physician's statement of anemia, the lab value takes precedence.